Associate in Applied Science

 Credits: 3

-This course provides an overview in the structure and issues of public service.
+This course provides an overview of the structure and issues of public service.
 Course participants will examine the context of public administration: the political system, the role of federalism, bureaucratic politics and power, and the various theories of administration that guide public managers today.
-Course components include public administration, personnel, budgeting, decision-making, organizational behavior, leadership, and policy implementation.
-Lessons will be drawn from the most current applications of public administration today, such as COVID Pandemic efforts and Homeland Security.
 This class may include students from multiple sections.
+(Formerly HSEM 180)

 Credits: 3